 Adaptive Sports Association

-Facilitates outdoor activities, including hiking, skiing, snowboarding and kayaking for people with physical and cognitive disabilities.
+Facilitates outdoor activities, including biking, hiking, skiing, cycling, canoeing, rafting, rock climbing, and kayaking for people with physical and cognitive disabilities.
+In winter, offers skiing and snowboarding.
+Also offers overnight camps.

 The American Blind Skiing Foundation

-ABSF is committed to serving visually impaired children & adults, giving them the opportunities and experiences that build confidence & independence that can last a lifetime.
-Has alpine skiing, day and weekend trips.
+ABSF is committed to serving visually impaired children and adults, giving them the opportunities and experiences that build confidence and independence that can last a lifetime.
+Has alpine skiing, day and weekend trips, as well as a ski-a-thon and a week-long western trip.

 National Sports Center for the Disabled